The Surprising Truth About G.H. Hardy

 The first time I read a description of Hardy’s behavior it felt so familiar.
-I have been accused of similar things in my time.
+People have said the same about me.
 When you are a quiet kid, people love to project over that silence.
 Sometimes making assumptions about you when they could have taken 5 minutes to talk to you.
 I feel that I’ve had to have so many one on one conversations to clear up misconceptions with people.
-I try not to let that judgement get to me.
+I try not to let that judgment get to me.

 I’m no stranger to misunderstandings.

 I am going to get straight to the point here.
 “Socially Awkward” is a label we give when we don’t understand someone’s behavior.
 It is a term that others people and allows you to disregard them.
-There are certainly behaviors which are anti-social.
-But, what is “normal” anyway.
+What is “normal” anyway.
 We make a presumption that other people behave similarly to us.
 We are stymied when we meet people who don’t mesh with that definition.

 I don’t have that luxury.
-I behave as you would expect someone who deals with depression, anxiety, trauma and social anxiety would.
+I behave as you would expect someone who deals with depression, anxiety, trauma, and social anxiety would.
 Society has already labeled me as someone who behaves differently than the norm.
-As I’ve learned to accept myself; I’ve learned to accept other behaviors different than my own.
+As I’ve learned to accept myself; I’ve learned to accept other behaviors differently than my own.
 I get it.
 Sometimes a gruff exterior hides a tender heart.

 I don’t think being socially awkward is a bad thing.
 Or something you need to change.
-It won’t matter to the people who care about you most.
-In fact, most of my friends refer to me as adorkable and that label has grown on me over time.
+It won’t matter to the people who care about you the most.
+Most of my friends refer to me as adorkable and that label has grown on me over time.

 When I tried to fit in and follow the rules that sort of thing never worked for me.
 I tried lots of things.
 Even switching schools.
 The best thing for me was just to learn to love myself.
 You can try to please other people but they don’t matter.
 What you think about yourself is most important.

-I really wish G.H.
+I wish G.H.
 Hardy had left behind a diary.
 I am so curious to know what he thought of himself.
-Instead we are left with his mathematical papers, speeches, some essays, a book, and anecdotes from the people who knew him.
+Instead, he leaves behind his mathematical papers, speeches, some essays, a book, and anecdotes from the people who knew him.
 I’m doing my best to gather evidence to support my argument.
 I am returning to London in February and hope to do more research.